tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ##### 3.1.2.1 Properties For MultiRecord Measures (normative)

-Each instance of `bdqffdq:Measure` with a `bdqffdq:hasResourceType` of `bdqffdq:MultiRecord` that aggregates the `Responses` produced by one or more other Tests (e.g., to return `COMPLETE`/`NOT_COMPLETE` for `Quality Assurance`, or to return a numeric count or other metric for `Quality Control`) SHOULD include one to many `bdqffdq:aggregatesResponsesFrom` object properties linking it to the instance(s) of `bdqffdq:DataQualityNeed` whose `Responses` are aggregated as inputs to that `MultiRecord` `Measure`.
+Each instance of `bdqffdq:Measure` with a `bdqffdq:hasResourceType` of `bdqffdq:MultiRecord` that aggregates the `Responses` produced by one or more other Tests (e.g., to return `COMPLETE`/`NOT_COMPLETE` for `Quality Assurance`, or to return a numeric count or other metric for `Quality Control`) SHOULD have a `bdqffdq:hasActedUponInformationElement` relationship to an instance of `bdqffdq:ActedUpon` that represents the aggregated report inputs to that `Measure`.

-When a `MultiRecord` `Measure` uses `bdqffdq:aggregatesResponsesFrom`, the `bdqffdq:hasActedUponInformationElement` for that `Measure` SHOULD include a `bdqffdq:ActedUpon` node with `bdqffdq:composedOf` including `bdqval:AggregatedTestResponseOutcomes` to indicate that the acted-upon data are aggregated `Response` outcomes in a `Data Quality Report`, rather than raw source-data terms.
+When a `MultiRecord` `Measure` acts on aggregated `Responses` from other Tests, the associated `bdqffdq:ActedUpon` instance SHOULD include `bdqffdq:composedOf` with `bdqval:AggregatedTestResponseOutcomes` to indicate that the acted-upon data are aggregated `Response` outcomes in a `Data Quality Report`, rather than raw source-data terms.

+In this usage pattern, the associated `bdqffdq:ActedUpon` instance SHOULD include one to many `bdqffdq:aggregatesResponsesFrom` object properties linking it to the instance(s) of `bdqffdq:DataQualityNeed` whose `Responses` are aggregated as inputs to that `MultiRecord` `Measure`.

+The `bdqffdq:aggregatesResponsesFrom` property is intended to be used in the context of `MultiRecord` `Measures` that aggregate `Responses`; however, consistent with the open world design of the `bdqffdq:` ontology and the limited use of global axioms, the ontology does not constrain the subject of `bdqffdq:aggregatesResponsesFrom` to be only a `bdqffdq:Measure` or only an `bdqffdq:ActedUpon`, and this document provides the normative pattern for its intended use.

-For human readability, when a MultiRecord Measure uses bdqffdq:aggregatesResponsesFrom, the rdfs:label and skos:prefLabel of the associated bdqffdq:ActedUpon node MAY include the rdfs:label of the bdqffdq:DataQualityNeed instance identified by bdqffdq:aggregatesResponsesFrom (e.g., VALIDATION_COUNTRY_FOUND) to make explicit which Test’s aggregated Responses are being acted upon.
+For human readability, when an `ActedUpon` instance uses `bdqffdq:aggregatesResponsesFrom`, the `rdfs:label` and `skos:prefLabel` of that `bdqffdq:ActedUpon` instance MAY include the `rdfs:label` of the `bdqffdq:DataQualityNeed` instance identified by `bdqffdq:aggregatesResponsesFrom` (e.g., `VALIDATION_COUNTRY_FOUND`) to make explicit which Test’s aggregated `Responses` are being acted upon.

 ##### 3.1.2.2 MultiRecord Measure Example (non-normative)

-The following is an example of a `bdqffdq:Measure` with `bdqffdq:hasResourceType` of `bdqffdq:MultiRecord` that aggregates the `Responses` produced by the `Validation` `bdqtest:69b2efdc-6269-45a4-aecb-4cb99c2ae134` (VALIDATION_COUNTRY_FOUND) to produce a `Quality Assurance` result for a record set.
-The `hasActedUponInformationElement` for this Measure includes an `ActedUpon` node with `composedOf` including `bdqval:AggregatedTestResponseOutcomes` to indicate that the acted-upon data are aggregated `Response` outcomes in a `Data Quality Report`, rather than raw source-data terms.
-The rdfs:label and skos:prefLabel of the associated bdqffdq:ActedUpon node include the rdfs:label of the bdqffdq:DataQualityNeed instance identified by bdqffdq:aggregatesResponsesFrom (VALIDATION_COUNTRY_FOUND) to make explicit which Test’s aggregated Responses are being acted upon.
+The following is an example of a `bdqffdq:Measure` with a `bdqffdq:hasResourceType` of `bdqffdq:MultiRecord` that aggregates the `Responses` produced by the `Validation` `bdqtest:69b2efdc-6269-45a4-aecb-4cb99c2ae134` (`VALIDATION_COUNTRY_FOUND`) to produce a `Quality Assurance` result for a record set.
+The `bdqffdq:hasActedUponInformationElement` for this `Measure` links to an `ActedUpon` instance with `bdqffdq:composedOf` including `bdqval:AggregatedTestResponseOutcomes`, indicating that the acted-upon data are aggregated `Response` outcomes in a `Data Quality Report` rather than raw source-data terms.
+The `ActedUpon` instance includes `bdqffdq:aggregatesResponsesFrom` linking it to the `Data Quality Need` whose `Responses` are aggregated, and the `rdfs:label` and `skos:prefLabel` of the `ActedUpon` instance include the label of that upstream `Data Quality Need` for human readability.

 ```
 bdqtest:388e74b3-2e18-4d78-8112-3142d1177e25-2025-03-07 a bdqffdq:Measure ;